Brown-University-Library/dataservices_cr_genAI_ocr/README.md

 ## The workflow: Overview

 Here are the steps in summary:
-1. Resource assembling: Generate API key; pay for tokens; install and gather tools
+1. **Gather tools and resources**: Generate API key; pay for tokens; install and gather tools
-2. Data collection: Gather input PDFs from research/partner datasets
+2. **Data collection and documentation**: Gather input PDFs from research/partner datasets and generate manifest file
-3. Image/PDF pre-processing: Create regularized images for all import and export data.
+3. **Image/PDF preprocessing**: Create regularized images for all import and export data.
-4. Prompt engineering: Generate an effective prompt/messaging approach.
+4. **Prompt engineering for genAI**: Generate an effective prompt/messaging approach.
-5. Run bulk API queries: Run all images through API; rerun in case of failures
+5. **Run bulk API queries**: Run all images through API; rerun in case of failures
-6. Concatenate and export results: Gather results into a single tabular output
+6. **Export results**: Gather results into a single tabular output

 Now we'll explore each at greater depth.

+## Step one: Gather tools and resources

+## Step two: Data collection and documentation

+## Step three: Image/PDF preprocessing

+## Step four: Prompt engineering for genAI

+## Step five: Run bulk API queries

+## Step six: Export results